Child Custody

 Our team will work closely with you to gather all necessary information, negotiate with the other party if possible, and advocate for your rights in court if needed.
 We are committed to helping you achieve a custody arrangement that promotes the well-being and happiness of your child.

 Missouri is neither a mother state nor a father state.
 The state of Missouri gives both parents a fair chance to obtain child custody.
-Nevertheless, it doesn’t automatically imply that child custody will be divided equally between parents.
+Nevertheless, it does not automatically imply that child custody will be divided equally between parents.
 There is no particular preference given to mothers.

 Schedule a consultation with one of our Kansas City child custody attorneys today!